merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ### AlphaFold

 In this section I detail how AlphaFold structures were calculated, and how you can access them.
-If you're curious about AlphaFold comparison to MODELLER, check out Analysis X.
+If you're curious about AlphaFold comparison to MODELLER, check out [Analysis 7]({{ site.url }}/data/anvio-structure/chapter-IV/#analysis-7-comparing-alphafold-to-modeller).

 Running AlphaFold is extremely demanding: **(1)** you need to download terabytes of databases, **(2)** you realistically need GPUs if doing many predictions, **(3)** predictions can take several hours per protein, and **(4)** there doesn't yet exist (as of November 14, 2021) a proper, non-Dockerized release of the software from Deepmind (see [https://github.com/deepmind/alphafold/issues/10](https://github.com/deepmind/alphafold/issues/10)).